jonathf/numpoly/doc/introduction.rst

 mesh.
 As such, the corresponding polynomial approximation consist of high number of dimensions and large multi-dimensional polynomial coefficients.

-``numpoly`` is a subclass of ``numpy.ndarray`` implemented to represent polynomials as array element.
+The polynomial base class ``numpoly.ndpoly`` is a subclass of ``numpy.ndarray`` implemented to represent polynomials as array element.
 As such is fast and scales very well with the size of the coefficients.
 It is also compatible with most ``numpy`` functions, where that makes sense, making the interface fairly intuitive.
 Some of the interface is also inspired by the ``sympy`` interface.

 .. contents:: Table of Contents: